 According to findings by Australian Solar Quotes, cleaning solar panels can cost up to $15- $20 per panel, meaning the annual budget for cleaning a 2kW solar PV system with an array of 10 panels is about $200, based on your location and preferred service provider.

 If you are able to safely get to your solar panels from the ground, and using the right tools, you can give your panels a clean on your own.
-According to ASQ, you must have a good quality soft brush, a squeegee made with a plastic blade on one of its sides, sponge with a cloth covering and of course a long-extension arm.
-Be sure to use a hose with a proper nozzle to sprinkle with water on to the top of your solar panels.
+According to ASQ, you must have a good quality soft brush, a squeegee made with a plastic blade on one of its sides, a sponge with a cloth covering and of course a long-extension arm.
+Be sure to use a hose with a proper nozzle to sprinkle with water on to the top edge of your solar panels.

 5 easy steps to effective cleaning of panels